parkerhong2005/parkerhong2005.github.io/_projects/heightstand.md

 layout: project
 title: "The Heightstand"
 image: "/images/grid_heightstand.jpg"
-short_description: "Nightstand for lofted beds."
+short_description: "Adjustable nightstand for lofted beds."
 order: 7
 what_image: "/images/pulley_mockup_sketch.JPG"
+what_caption: "A sketch of the Heightstand."
-what_text: "A height-adjustable nightstand for lofted beds."
+what_text: "A height-adjustable nightstand designed for students with lofted beds, providing convenient access to belongings both above and below the bed while maximizing space efficiency."
 how_gallery:
     - image: /images/adjustable_arm_2.JPG
       caption: "Testing adjustable height mechanisms early on."